cyb3rw01f/FileCryptorator/README.md

 This is a testing and learning tool.
 It is not a substitute for BitLocker, age, or gpg.
 Malicious use is prohibited.

-## What changed

-The old script used AES-CBC and `SHA256(password)` with no integrity check.
-That format is **not** compatible with this version.
-Re-encrypt anything you still have the plaintext for.

 ## Quick start

 ```powershell